 The beaches in Matara are not very touristy.
 However, the Polhena Beach stands as an exception to the rule.
 The Polhena Beach may be hard to access, but it is worth all the navigation.
 Situated at a distance of 2 kilometers from the Matara City Center, the Polhena Beach has calm waters calling out visitors for a swim.
 The offshore coral reefs break the waves offering a serene sandy cove along the coast.
 Due to the romantic atmosphere of Polhena Beach, it enjoys the position of a popular honeymoon destination.
 It also acts as a weekend getaway for the locals.

 Famous for: Tranquil environs

 5. Crow Island

-The Crow Island is located right across the Polhena Beach, where the Nilwala Ganga River meets the Indian Ocean.
-Covered in lush green and wilderness, walking tracks, mangrove plantations, and freshwater lakes, the island carries great aesthetic value.
+The Crow Island is located right across Polhena Beach, where the Nilwala Ganga River meets the Indian Ocean.
+Covered in lush green and wilderness, walking tracks, mangrove plantations, and freshwater lakes, the island carries great aesthetic value and is one of the most beautiful places in Sri Lanka.
 The island hosts a mix of ecosystems.
 Locals often scout to the Crow Island Beach Park to spend time with their kids and other family members.
 The Crow Island Beach Park contains an array of parks, rides, and play areas that are perfect for unwinding.
-The sea along the Crow Island is choppy and hence is not suitable for swimming or bathing.
+The sea along Crow Island is choppy and hence is not suitable for swimming or bathing.